Bidding combinatorial games: The basic set up

 Observe that in case of a tie, the marker is transferred.
-This automatic rule is to the core of our generalization of alternating play.
+This automatic rule is at the core of our generalization of alternating play.
 Namely $\tb=0$ corresponds to alternating normal play rules.

+\begin{thm} Consider $\tb = 0$.
+Then bidding play is identical to alternating play.
+The current player is the player who holds the marker. \end{thm} \begin{proof} By the rules of bidding play, the marker holder shifts if the players tie a bid.
+Since $\tb=0$, every bid is a tie and the marker holder is the current player. \end{proof}

-In the classical continuous Richman auctions \cite{LLPU1996}, the tiebreaker has infinitesimal value with respect to any bid.
-We adapt a discrete bidding convention, which is more natural from a recreational play point of view, but where the analysis of the tiebreaker becomes non-trivial.
-In fact, the normal play winning implication in the first paragraph of the paper, does not apriori hold, and moreover ambiguity on winning strategy may appear so traditional requirements for combinatorial games such as pure strategy subgame perfect equilibria may break.
+In the classical continuous Richman auctions \cite{LLPU1996}, the tiebreaker has infinitesimal value with respect to any bid, and so the theory is not sensitive to variations on tiebreaker transfer.
+We adopt a discrete bidding convention, which is more natural from a recreational play point of view, but where the analysis of the tiebreaker becomes non-trivial.
+In fact, the normal play winning implication in the first paragraph of this paper does not a priori hold, and moreover ambiguity on a winning strategy may appear, so traditional requirements for combinatorial games such as pure strategy subgame perfect equilibria may break.
 With some care of picking a sound tiebreaking convention this issue will be remedied, so that standard backward induction techniques (Section~\ref{sec:FFT}) will produce optimal outcomes that generalize normal play outcomes with new lattice structures (Section~\ref{sec:lattice}).